projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 ACRN Log
 ********

-acrnlog is a tool used to capture ACRN hypervisor log to files on Service VM filesystem.
+``acrnlog`` is a tool used to capture ACRN hypervisor log to files on Service VM filesystem.
 It can run as a Service VM service at boot, capturing two kinds of logs:

 -  Current runtime logs;
--  Logs remaining in the buffer, from last crashed running.
+-  Logs remaining in the buffer, from the last crashed run.

 Architectural diagram
 =====================

-Similar to the design of ACRN Trace, ACRN Log is built on the top of Shared Buffer (Sbuf), and consists of three parts from bottom layer
+Similar to the design of ACRN Trace, ACRN Log is built on top of Shared Buffer (sbuf), and consists of three parts from bottom layer
 up:

 - **ACRN Log app**: Userland application collecting hypervisor log to files;
-- **Service VM ACRN Log Module**: constructs/frees SBufs at reserved memory area, creates dev for current/last logs, sets up sbuf shared between Service VM and HV, and provides a dev node for the userland app to retrieve logs
+- **Service VM ACRN Log Module**: constructs/frees sbufs at reserved memory area, creates dev for current/last logs, sets up sbuf shared between Service VM and HV, and provides a dev node for the userland app to retrieve logs
-- **ACRN log support in HV**: put logs at specified loglevel to Sbuf.
+- **ACRN log support in HV**: put logs at specified loglevel to sbuf.

 .. figure:: images/log-image73.png
    :align: center